 A review by Anker and Anker (2017) of housing standards for social housing and low-income households in 16 countries from around the world used by governments, NGOs, and international organizations found that minimum living space (that is, usable inside floor space excluding walls, storage rooms and areas less than 2 meters high) ranges from around 30 square meters in low-income countries to 90 square meters in New York City.
 This review found the following general pattern: 30-36 square meters for low-income countries, 36-48 square meters for lower-middle-income countries, 48-60 square meters for upper-middle-income countries, and 60-90 square meters for high-income countries.
 This implies that 36-48 square meters of living space is appropriate for Vietnam as it is a lower-middle-income country.
-This is higher than the government minimum size of 30-32 square meters for a family of 4 persons.

-This study uses 40 square meters of living space for our healthy housing standard for Region 1 for several reasons:
+This study uses 40 square meters of living space for our healthy housing standard for Region 4 for the following reasons: